mheap/Silex-Markdown/README.rst

 License
 -------

-'Silex Extensions' are licensed under the MIT license.
+'Silex-Markdown' is licensed under the MIT license.